Charles A. Lindbergh Chair in Aerospace History

 His 1927 air tour of the United States in the Spirit, sponsored by the Guggenheim Fund for the Promotion of Aeronautics, and his Latin American air tour in 1927-1928 were significant steps in establishing a transcontinental airlines system in the United States and in linking the northern and southern continents of the Western Hemisphere with airline service.
 He was a consultant for Pan American Airways and Transcontinental Air Transport and helped establish each company's airline routes.
 In 1931 and 1933, he and his wife, Anne Morrow Lindbergh, made two historic long-distance flights in the Lockheed Sirius Tingmissartoq to survey possible overseas airline routes in the pioneer days of international air travel.

-After the war, Lindbergh became interested in global environmental problems and he traveled extensively to promote these causes.
-He received the Langley Medal, the highest honor given by the Smithsonian Institution in 1927 and two of his aircraft, the Spirit of St. Louis and the Tingmissartoq are on exhibit at the National Air and Space Museum.
+After the war, Lindbergh became interested in global environmental problems, and he traveled extensively to promote these causes.
+He received the Langley Medal, the highest honor given by the Smithsonian Institution in 1927, and two of his aircraft, the Spirit of St. Louis and the Tingmissartoq, are on display at the Museum in Washington, DC.